metakgp/dashboard-beta/CONTRIBUTING.md

 8. In case, the parent repository's `master` branch has changed by the time you reach step 6, pull those changes into your local `master` branch and merge your `patch` branch into `master` - resolve merge conflicts, if any.

-- Active contributors would be rewarded with the tag of **Collabrators**
+- Active contributors would be rewarded with the tag of **Collaborators**.

 - Bug fixes , Issues , Issue solutions , Optimizations & Enhancements are always welcome.